ne1410s/k8s-made-simple/readme.md

 ### Install helm
 Up until `04_telemetry`, we made do without helm and deployed manifests from copy/pasted templates.
-Helm simplifies deployment to kubes clusters, and when it comes to Loki and promtail, helm method is highly recommended.
+Helm simplifies deployment to kubes clusters, and when it comes to Loki especially, helm method is recommended.
 Download the helm util, and ensure it is accessible on your PATH :)

 #### Loki and promtail
 Guidance here:
 - https://grafana.com/docs/loki/latest/setup/install/

+### Install Jaeger
+We'll need cert-manager, and ingress controller AND an opentel collector (e.g. using opentel operator).
+We can edit the namespace in the jaeger operator manifest

 ## Useful Links
 Example ingress controller manifest (nginx):